-A school-wide parent meeting was held on April 4th to reexamine the current year LCAP, and extended an invitation to attend upcoming School Site Council meetings as the detailed work would be completed during those parent/staff forums.
-The SSC was provided an overview of the LCAP at the April 6, 2022 meeting.
-On May 4, members of the SSC and attendees were presented with a data/progress update on current LCAP actions and metrics to guide the work of revisions.
+The LCAP was presented in November 2022.
+The SSC was provided an overview of the LCAP at the April 2023 meeting.
+In March, members of the SSC and attendees were presented with a data/progress update on current LCAP actions and metrics to guide the work of revisions.

-Students: We engaged the students in a survey in February of 2022.
+Students: We engaged the students in a survey in February of 2023.

-Teachers: We engaged teachers in a survey in February of 2022.
+Teachers: We engaged teachers in a survey in February of 2023.

-Staff: We engaged support staff in a survey in February of 2022.
+Staff: We engaged support staff in a survey in February of 2023.